Code Documentation

 • name – Name of plate

-• points – List of coordinates (or a PolyCurve) that make up the plate.
+• points – List of 2D point coordinates (or a PolyCurve) that make up the plate.
 Each point is (x, y, optional [radius])

 • t – Thickness of plate